 Encryption, a cybersecurity technique, encrypts and codes private data.
 Authorized users can decrypt data using an encryption key.
 Text encryption, which uses cryptographic algorithms for converting text data into a hash code or cipher, can be used to help you understand the structure of common encryption algorithms such as Beaufort Cipher and Caesar Cipher.

 You can either create your own text encryption software or use existing algorithms to create an app that encrypts files.
-To implement encryption in your application, you can use the Amazon Web Services Encryption Software Development Kit.
+To implement encryption in your application, you can use the Managed Service Provider at OPC.
 After you are comfortable with text encryption, you can try image encryption.

 10. Scratch can help you create a Cybersecurity Policy